paperless-ngx/paperless-ngx/docs/configuration.md

     -   `skip`: Paperless skips all pages and will perform ocr only on pages where no text is present.
 This is the safest option.

-    -   `skip_noarchive`: In addition to skip, paperless won't create an archived version of your documents when it finds any text in them.
-This is useful if you don't want to have two almost-identical versions of your digital documents in the media folder.
-This is the fastest option.

     -   `redo`: Paperless will OCR all pages of your documents and attempt to replace any existing text layers with new text.
 This will be useful for documents from scanners that already